BBC-Data-Unit/libraries/exercise/readme.md

 * **Numerical column** filters will also show a list of all the values - but this time the *Choose one* drop-down menu presents options like 'greater than', 'less than', 'does not equal', 'between' (certain numbers) and even 'Top 10', 'Bottom 10', and above or below average.
 * **Date column** filters show a list of values which is *nested*: so for example years are at one level, the months within each year are slightly indented, and the dates within each month are then further indented still.
 This means that you can select or deselect a whole year without having to untick each month.
 The *Choose one* drop-down menu includes some of the numerical filter options like 'greater than', etc., but it also includes date-specific ones like 'Next week', 'Last week', 'This quarter' and so on.

+* How might you use filters to zoom into your data?

 ## Calculating percentages